zacherle/gloc/README.md

 This repository was initialized based on the source code from the last published distribution [NLLbeta_src.tgz](http://alomax.free.fr/nlloc/softbeta/tar/NLLbeta_src.tgz) of 2018-12-06.
+Only core programs (Vel2Grid, Grid2Time, Time2Angles, NLLoc, LocSum, Grid2GMT, Time2EQ ) from this distribution are needed.
+Most utilities and marginal programs have been deleted.

 ## Intentions
 The program will be tested on earthquakes in the NE Czech Republic published in [IPE-MONET earthquake catalog](https://www.researchgate.net/publication/323906777_IPE-MONET_EARTHQUAKE_CATALOG)

 To test it the program needs to be adapted.
 In particular, adaptation is needed for
  - map coordinates (Křovák EPSG:5514 )
  - newer GMT version
- - data format of seismic phases [hypo3d](https://github.com/firbas/hypo3d)
+ - data format of seismic phases identical to [hypo3d](https://github.com/firbas/hypo3d)

 ## Documentation
 Documentation of the original program is available on the